Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 #### **Profile Page**
 After the user can provide the correct info to log in to the website.
 A profile page will be shown on the screen.
+#### Test:
+See whether the users username would show up on the profile page.
+#### Result:
+It showed that the website works and the username shows on the profile page.

 ![Profile](/static/images/profile_.PNG)

 #### **A user can add employees to the website**
 Any user can add employee to the Smarty system.
+#### Test:
+See whether the users username could be able to add an employee to the webapp.
+#### Result:
+It showed that the user could very well add an employee to the web app once the user is logged in.

 ![Add Employee](/static/images/addemployees.PNG)